Muditha-Kumara/Spiral_Model/README.md

 - [CloudFront Distribution](https://d27ugj9cn70ngr.cloudfront.net)

 ### Phase One APK Download
-To download the APK for Phase One, please use the following path:
+To download the APK for Phase Two, please use the following path:
 - `build/app/outputs/flutter-apk/app-release.apk`

+### Phase One Linux Download
+To download the APK for Phase Two, please use the following path:
+- `/build/linux/x64/release/bundle`